philipc2/philipc2/README.md

 [![linkedin](https://img.shields.io/static/v1?label=&message=LinkedIn&color=0077B5&style=flat-square&logo=linkedin)](https://www.linkedin.com/in/philip-chmielowiec-9949961b6/)

-I am a Senior studying Computer Engineering at the University of Illinois Urbana-Champaign and Intern at the National Center for Atmopsheric Research.
+I am a Senior studying Computer Engineering at the University of Illinois Urbana-Champaign and intern at the National Center for Atmopsheric Research.